-- Previous transcript(s) that show grades obtained. - Course syllabi for the courses that the student wants to transfer. - A narrative describing the rationale for the transfer request. - Sample work from each of the courses.
+- Previous transcript(s) that show grades obtained. - Course syllabi for the courses (when the student took the course) that the student wants to transfer. - A narrative describing the rationale for the transfer request. - Sample work from each of the courses (exams, assignments, projects, etc.).